-The first appointment with the gynecologist can be very stressful.
-What test will he perform?
+The first appointment with a gynecologist can sbe very stressful.
+What examination will he perform?
 When should you go for the first time?
-We tell you everything you need to know to approach and live serenely this moment!
+Here's everything you need to know to approach this moment with peace of mind!

-Why go to the gynecologist for the first time?
+Why consult a gynecologist for the first time?

-Often, the first consultation for young girls is mainly a moment of exchange between the professional and the patient.
-It can be for example to make sure that puberty and development are going well, that you have no particular problems, pain, abnormal bleeding etc...
-It is also a moment where you can ask all the questions you want concerning your body and its functioning, puberty, menstruation, the different means of contraception etc...
+The first consultation for young girls is often a time for discussion between the professional and the patient.
+This may be to smake sure that puberty and development are going well, that you have no particular problems, pain, abnormal bleeding, etc. It's also a time when you can ask any questions you may have about your body and how it works, puberty, contraception, etc... periods

-It is always interesting to be followed by a health professional, even if you are not obliged to do so if you do not encounter any particular problems.
+It's always a good idea to be followed up by a health professional, even if you're under no obligation to do so if you're not experiencing any particular problems.

 The doctor may also prescribe a screening test for sexually transmitted diseases and infections.

-The first gynecology appointment can be made after the first period for young girls.
-If you have just had your period, there is no need to see a gynecologist.
+The first gynecological appointment can be made after the first periods for young girls.
+If you've just had your periods, you're under no obligation to consult a gynecologist.

-Finally, some women see a gynecologist for the first time when they need to use contraception, often at the beginning of their sexuality.
-You can ask your gynecologist any questions you may have about the various contraceptive methods available on the market.
-He or she will be able to advise you and present you with all types of contraception (pill, IUD, implant, etc.), depending on your period and cycle, your age, what you prefer, etc.
+Finally, some women consult their gynecologist for the first time when they need contraception, often at the start of their sexuality.
+You can ask your gynecologist any questions you may have about the different types of contraception available on the market.
+He or she will be able to advise you and show you all types of contraception (pill, IUD, implant, etc.), depending on your periods and your cycle, your age, what you prefer, etc.

-Moreover, for this gynecology appointment, you can choose if you prefer to be accompanied or not.
-A relative can accompany you and usually stays in the waiting room.
+Moreover, for this gynecology appointment, it's up to you to choose whether you prefer to be accompanied or not.
+A relative can accompany you, but usually remains in the waiting room.

-What is the right age to make a first appointment with a gynecologist?
+What is the right age for a first appointment with a gynecologist?

-The age of the first appointment with the gynecologist is not the same for all women.
-Some women go for their first appointment when they are 15 years old, while others go when they are 23.
-There is no ideal time.
+The age of a woman's first appointment with a gynecologist varies.
+Some go for their first appointment at 15, while others go at 23.
+There's no ideal time.

-However, from the age of 25 on, cervical cancer screening is strongly recommended.
-Before that, if you don't have any particular problem, there is no real reason to have a gynecological exam.
-It is up to each woman to decide whether or not she wants to be followed by a gynecologist even if she has no particular problem.
+However, from the age of 25 onwards, cervical cancer screening smears are strongly recommended.
+Before that, if you don't have any particular problems, there's really no reason to have a gynecological examination.
+It's up to each woman to decide whether or not she wants to be followed up by a gynecologist, even if she has no particular problem.

 How does the first gynecological appointment work?